hrustim25/renderer3d/README.md

 ## Setup

-To setup after cloning repository use
+To setup on linux after cloning repository use
 ```
 ./setup.sh
 ```